Sirmilik National Park: History

 Extensive archaeological exploration of the park area has indicated that the area has been inhabited by humans for thousands of years.
-The earliest known are predecessors of the modern-day Inuit.
+The earliest known are predecessors, such as the Paleo-Eskimos, of the modern-day Inuit.

 The area was explored by European whalers and by explorers in their search for the Northwest Passage.
 In the 1610s, the area was surveyed by British explorers William Baffin and Robert Bylot.
 They named several features of the area including Lancaster Sound and Bylot Island in 1616.
-It was 200 years before the next official attempt to find the Passage through this area.
+It was 200 years before the next official attempt to find the passage through this area.
 The expedition by the British explorer John Ross in 1818 confirmed the accuracy of Baffin's charts, but ended when he saw what he believed were mountains blocking the end of Lancaster Sound.
 The area was later thoroughly explored during an extensive aerial mapping program of Northern Canada by the Canadian Government which took from the 1930s until the late 1950s to complete.

 The park was first established as a bird sanctuary in 1965 and monitored by the Canadian Wildlife Service because of its seabird colonies.
 The area officially became a national park in 2001.
-Today, the area is inhabited by the Inuit who continue to hunt and fish as their ancestors did.
+Today, the area is inhabited by Inuit who continue to hunt and fish as their ancestors did.

 The park was the subject of a short film in 2011's National Parks Project, directed by Zacharias Kunuk and scored by Andrew Whiteman, Dean Stone and Tanya Tagaq.